Trafalgar Square, London: 15 Nearby Attractions, Tours & Hotels

 Accommodation: Where to Stay near Trafalgar Square - TripAdvisor.com

 2 Covent Garden Market

-Covent Garden Market is a wonderful concentration of specialty shops, fashion boutiques and craft stalls that almost never happened after the local government planned to pull the building down in 1974.
-Common sense prevailed, and today this superb collection of old market halls and warehouses is a huge tourist draw.
-Covent Garden in fact consists of Long Acre (the main thoroughfare), the retail areas of Neal's Yard and Seven Dials, as well as the Central Square with its street performers.
+Just over a quarter mile to the northeast, Covent Garden Market is a popular mix of specialty shops, fashion boutiques, and craft stalls that fill a series of historic market halls that were narrowly saved from planned demolition in 1974.
+Today, these old market halls and warehouses are one of London's most popular attractions.
+The Covent Garden neighborhood includes Long Acre (the main thoroughfare), the retail areas of Neal's Yard and Seven Dials, as well as the Central Square with its street performers.
 The market area is also where you'll find the Royal Opera House.

 Location: Trafalgar Square, London

 Haymarket Street leads from Trafalgar Square to another London icon, Piccadilly Circus.
 One of the great centers of London life, where five major streets intersect, it's one of the busiest parts of London.
 At its center, surrounded night and day by a rush of traffic, stands the Shaftesbury Memorial commemorating the Earl of Shaftesbury, with a bronze fountain topped by a cast aluminum figure of an archer universally known as Eros.
 Piccadilly, one of London's most fashionable streets, runs west from the Circus.
 Look for high-end shops here along Regent Street and inside the covered Burlington Arcade.